irq8/trackercat/README.md

 ### TrackerCat Project & Repository

 Feel free to use this GitHub to contribute to TrackerCat and expand its functionality.
 This includes creating other standalone tools that can be used to analyze other forms of GPS data.
-I’m not a professional programmer.
+Iâ€™m not a professional programmer.
 The goal of the project is to work with fellow analysts and programmers to implement better open source GPS tools.

 _TrackerCat is primarily designed for Windows using Python 2.7._ The tools found within the repository will likely run on any operating system with some tweaking.

 Please note that this project is in no way affiliated with Google, libxml2, libxslt, the Python Software Foundation, the Apache Software Foundation, the GNOME Project or any other group, organization or company that isn't specifically mentioned in this document.

-If you’d like to show your support for the project, let me know and I’ll add your name to a Contributors section.
+If youâ€™d like to show your support for the project, let me know and Iâ€™ll add your name to a Contributors section.

 ### Python Libraries